apicart/brackets/readme.md

 ### How to create macro
 Macro in the context of the template engine is a piece of executable code.

 First we will create a simple macro that will execute alert function.
-The macro name is *alert* and the parameter is *number*.
+The macro name will be *alert* and *number* its parameter.
 Macro is separated into two parts `{{<name> <parameters>}}`. `#0` is a placeholder on which place the `<parameters>` will be placed.
-In our case, the `#0` will be replaced by `1`.
+In the following case, the `#0` will be replaced by `1`.

 ```html
 <div id="app">